-In 2020, over 580,000 new cases of thyroid cancer were diagnosed worldwide.1 Approximately 44,000 new cases of thyroid cancer will be diagnosed in the U.S. in 2022.
+In 2020, over 580,000 new cases of thyroid cancer were diagnosed worldwide.
+Approximately 44,000 new cases of thyroid cancer will be diagnosed in the U.S. in 2022.
 Nearly three out of four of these cases will be in women, and the disease is more commonly diagnosed at a younger age compared with most other adult cancers.
-Cancerous thyroid tumors include differentiated, medullary and anaplastic forms DTC makes up about 90% of cases and includes papillary, follicular and Hürthle cell cancer.2 DTC is typically treated with surgery followed by ablation of the remaining thyroid with RAI, but approximately 5% to 15% of cases are resistant to RAI treatment.^{3,4} For these patients, life expectancy is only three to six years from the time metastatic lesions are detected.^{5,6,7}
+While cancerous thyroid tumors include differentiated, medullary and anaplastic forms, differentiated thyroid tumors make up about 90% of cases and includes papillary, follicular and Hürthle cell cancer.
+DTC is typically treated with surgery followed by ablation of the remaining thyroid with RAI, but approximately 5% to 15% of cases are resistant to RAI treatment.
+For these patients, life expectancy is only three to six years from the time metastatic lesions are detected.
+5.6.7